 With as much effort as you can, try for a few seconds to polish the penny with the paper towel.
 You'll probably find that not much is happening.
 This is because the green coating on your pennies isn't just on the surface, but is actually part of the penny itself.
 To remove this layer, we're going to have to use something abrasive to scratch off this microscopic layer and polish the penny.

-Now, take the pencil's eraser and try to "erase" the patina covering the penny.
-This time, if you put a bit of effort into it, you might see your penny slowly starting to become shinier.
+Now, take the pencil's eraser and, using some effort, try to scratch off the patina covering the penny.
+This time, if you put a bit of effort into it, you should see your penny slowly starting to become shinier.

 By submitting a comment, you promise that you

 have your parent or guardian's permission,

 are 13 or older, and